 Housing costs in Antelope are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in California.

-Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Antelope is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Antelope is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Antelope is a town of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Antelope who work in office and administrative support (14.31%), sales jobs (12.31%), and management occupations (8.42%).
+There are especially a lot of people living in Antelope who work in office and administrative support (15.90%), sales jobs (13.08%), and management occupations (7.93%).

 Also of interest is that Antelope has more people living here who work in computers and math than 95% of the places in the US.

 Antelope is an extremely ethnically-diverse town.
 The people who call Antelope home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Antelope residents report their race to be White, followed by Asian.
 Antelope also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 14.68% of the town’s residents.
-Important ancestries of people in Antelope include Ukrainian, Irish, English, and Russian.
+People of Hispanic or Latino origin account for 15.73% of the town’s residents.
+Important ancestries of people in Antelope include German, Ukrainian, Irish, English, and Italian.

 The most common language spoken in Antelope is English.
-Other important languages spoken here include Russian and Slavic languages.
+Other important languages spoken here include Slavic languages and Spanish.